allfed/mink/README.md

 ## Running

-To run MINK use `singularity exec -B ~/.Xauthority mink.sif grass
+To run MINK use `singularity exec -B ~/.Xauthority mink.sif grass` and hit ENTER.

+TODO: add more details and a toy dataset?

 ## Troubleshooting